GeneralMari0/COMP455---Final-Project/README.md

 python populate_db.py
 ```

 11. You should see "Database initialized successfully."
-Navigate to the frontend folder (or open a new terminal in the frontend folder), and install the required Node.js packages:
+Navigate to the frontend folder and install the required Node.js packages:
 ```bash
 cd ..\frontend
 npm i